Graph-Analyzer/.github/profile/README.md

 | [data-collector](https://github.com/Graph-Analyzer/data-collector) | Write topology data to the database |
 | [graph-generator](https://github.com/Graph-Analyzer/graph-generator) | Graph Generator API |

-In order to have a working setup.
-The following repository can be used for that.
+The following repositories can be used in order to create a working setup.
 | Repository | Description |
 | --- | --- |
 | [neo4j-image](https://github.com/Graph-Analyzer/neo4j-image) | Instructions to build a Neo4j image |